aarzalluz/singlecell-isoform-simulation/README.md

-This repository contains the custom code used to produce the simulation that is shown in our manuscript "Single-cell RNAseq for the study of isoforms: how is that possible?", by Ana Conesa and Ángeles Arzalluz-Luque.
+This repository contains the custom code used to produce the simulation that is shown in our manuscript "Single-cell RNAseq for the study of isoforms: how is that possible?", by Ángeles Arzalluz-Luque and Ana Conesa.

 ### .R files